UCLALibrary/research-tips/_tutorials/2020-06-05-writing-strategies-topic-sentences.markdown

 # Including text: '' is required
 # Optionally include a url and link-text
 #
-accessibility-info:
+# accessibility-info:
-    - { text: 'Some text you want to appear', link-text: 'The title of a link that appears next', url: 'https://uclalibrary.github.io/research-tips/full-url-here.html' }
+#     - { text: 'Some text you want to appear', link-text: 'The title of a link that appears next', url: 'https://uclalibrary.github.io/research-tips/full-url-here.html' }
-    - { text: 'Some text you want to appear', url: 'https://uclalibrary.github.io/research-tips/full-url-here.html' }
+#     - { text: 'Some text you want to appear', url: 'https://uclalibrary.github.io/research-tips/full-url-here.html' }
-    - { text: 'Some text you want to appear' }
+#     - { text: 'Some text you want to appear' }
 #
-# CORE COMPETENCIES
-# List all core competencies for the resource.
-# See https://escholarship.org/uc/item/2t03q5bw for definitions and examples of each core competency
-#
-core-competencies:
-    - Define the goals, scope, and plan.
-    - Investigate diverse sources and perspectives.
-    - Gather and organize information and data.
-    - Evaluate and synthesize information and data.
-    - Use information and data ethically.
-    - Share the work and engage with audiences.
-    - Reflect on and refine the research process.
 # ACRL Framework for information literacy
 # List related ACRL frames for the resource
 # See http://www.ala.org/acrl/standards/ilframework for more information
 acrl-frames:
-    - Authority Is Constructed and Contextual
     - Information Creation as a Process
-    - Information Has Value
-    - Research as Inquiry
-    - Scholarship as Conversation
-    - Searching as Strategic Exploration
 #
 # TAGS
 # List a few keywords related to the resource that will help users search for it.
 #
 tags:
+    - write
-    - tag 1
+    - academic writing
-    - tag 2
+    - topic sentences
 ---
+<p>Peer Learning Facilitators from the <a href="https://wp.ucla.edu/">UCLA Undergraduate Writing Center</a> give their top writing tips!
+Each video includes interactive questions to test your knowledge.
+In this video, learn all about topic sentences with Jessica! <i>More Writing Strategies Videos coming soon!</i></p>

+<h2>Topic Sentences <span style="font-weight:normal">with Jessica</span></h2>
+<iframe src="https://ccle.ucla.edu/mod/hvp/embed.php?id=3076893" width="1094" height="676" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://ccle.ucla.edu/mod/hvp/library/js/h5p-resizer.js" charset="UTF-8"></script>